drshahizan/special-topic-data-engineering/materials/data-integration/01-best-practice.md

 ## Key Steps for Effective Data Integration

 Integrating different data sources involves several key steps, including data quality, data mapping, data cleansing, and data transformation.
-Here's a more detailed explanation of each step:

 ### Data Quality
 Data quality is a crucial aspect of data integration.
 It involves ensuring that the data is accurate, complete, and consistent across all sources.
 To ensure data quality, data scientists should: